qwtel/gae-pi/README.md

 As JavaScript only supports double values this problem will be hard to overcome.
 There are arbitrary precision arithmetic libraries for JavaScript but there are probably to slow.
 This is not confirmed though.

-Another approach would be [Bellard's formula], which would provide a "43% performance increase" over BBP and could be more suitable for a JS envirionment (?).
+Another approach would be [Bellard's formula][3], which would provide a "43% performance increase" over BBP and could be more suitable for a JS envirionment (?).

 ### Server